 Step 2.
 After that, click on Network and Internet inside the Windows Settings’ main page.

 Step 3.
 Next, scroll down and click the Network Reset tab.

 Step 4.
-Lastly, click on the Reset Now button to begin resetting your settings back to its default state.
+Lastly, click the Reset Now button to reset your settings to their default state.

-After that, reboot your computer and try reconnecting to your current internet connection to see if the warning message would still occur.
+After that, reboot your computer and try reconnecting to your current internet connection to see if the warning message would still occurs.

-On the other hand, if the issue still occurs after resetting your network settings, you can try doing the last method below to attempt in fixing the issue with your computer.
+On the other hand, if the issue still occurs after resetting your network settings, you can try doing the last method below to attempt to fix the problem with your computer.

 Step 3.
-Locate your network connection, right-click, choose Properties.
-Select Internet Protocol Version 4 (TCP/IPv4) and click on the Properties button.
+Locate your network connection, right-click, and choose Properties.
+Select Internet Protocol Version 4 (TCP/IPv4) and click the Properties button.